sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 %}

 Note that our confidence intervals tend to be wider than the implied ranges in the figures in the paper, i.e. under the i.i.d.
 Bernoulli assumption, the expected variation is actually **larger** than what is observed.
-This discrepancy is likely to be explained by the unmodelled correlations between answers to questions coming from the same template---as initially suggested, a more reasonable assumption would be to model the probability of success on a template level, $p_{m,n}$, rather than assuming that questions arising from different templates are equally likely to be answered correctly.
+This discrepancy is likely to be explained by the unmodelled correlations between answers to questions coming from the same template---as initially suggested, a more reasonable assumption would be to model the probability of success on a template level, $p_{m,t}$, rather than assuming that questions arising from different templates are equally likely to be answered correctly.
 <!-- the notebook that I added shows this is the case by using Beta-Bernoulli distribution instead of Bernoulli.
 We can discuss this on Friday, not for this paper-blog, but perhaps for the icml paper version -->
 <!-- "unmodelled correlations between questions" it reads to me like there is correlation between e.g. two questions from the 100 questions, but actually there is correlation between the same question template but between two samples from the 50 samples for that question template.
 I think is clearer if we say: